Walter Bishop (Fringe): Development

 Noble has closely worked with the Fringe writers to develop his character's traits, in particular those that relate to Walter's madness.
 He explained, I did my own research into those rare breed, the geniuses, and it's not that they are anti-social — they simply have no social skills.
 It misses the point, in a way, to think any other way about it.
 I also studied the people who have been subjected to a lot of drug use — prescription and otherwise, the psychotropic drugs and so forth — and what happens in mental institutions.
 Walter would have been subjected to electroshock therapy, so that was something I looked into, what the short- and long-term effects might be.
 I made all of that part of Walter."
-For his character's accent, the Australian actor developed a Mid-Atlantic English dialect, which Noble described as "sort of a Boston accent, but tempered with a bit of fake English, from years of flying around to conferences and talking to other academics from all over the world."
+For his character's accent, the Australian actor developed a unique transatlantic dialect, which Noble described as "sort of a Boston accent, but tempered with a bit of fake English, from years of flying around to conferences and talking to other academics from all over the world."
 In his research, Noble noticed many prominent scientists had "complicated and interesting relationships" with music, causing him to create a similar bond between it and his character.

 In a November 2008 interview with the Los Angeles Times, Jeff Pinkner has called the character of Walter "incredibly fun to write for because he can say and do anything, which is a blast for a writer.
 He's incredibly brilliant and he's forgotten just how brilliant he is.
 He's scared of his own shadow, and he's scared of the things he's done in the past, and he's incredibly childlike."
 Pinkner continued that he, the other writers, and Noble himself have striven to focus on Walter's humanity, "[Noble] plays it from a believable place and doesn't play him from a goofball, cuddly cute place.
 That's our prime directive: Keep it real and honest."